Andrés Manuel López Beltrán: Early life and career

+Andrés Manuel López Beltrán was born on 21 August 1986 in Macuspana, Tabasco.
+He is the second son of Andrés Manuel López Obrador and Rocío Beltrán Medina.

-López Beltrán studied Political and Social Sciences at the National Autonomous University of Mexico (UNAM).
+López Beltrán studied political and social sciences at the National Autonomous University of Mexico (UNAM).

-He is founder and majority owner of Finca Rocío S.A. de C.V., an artisan chocolate company named in honor of his deceased mother.
+He is founder and majority owner of Finca Rocío S.A. de C.V., an artisanal chocolate company named in honor of his deceased mother.
 He is also a minority partner of Vinos Cósmicos S.A. de C.V., a wine company founded in 2021.

 Political life

-López Beltrán has always been close, though his father, to the political party Morena, though without holding official positions.
+López Beltrán has been close to the Morena party since its foundation.

 During the 2018 presidential elections, he was in charge of the conformation of the committees for the promotion and defense of the vote of his father's campaign in Mexico City.
 In early September 2024, President López Obrador confirmed his son's participation in the party's structure, although without specifying the position.
 According to El País, it was President Claudia Sheinbaum herself who requested López Beltrán's support from the party leadership, and not from the government.

-Since October 1, 2024, he has been Morena's Secretary of Organization.
+From 1 October 2024, to 25 May 2026, he served as Morena's Secretary of Organization.
+In July 2026 he announced his plans to seek Morena's nomination to compete for Tabasco's 6th district in the 2027 mid-term election; he was later criticised by several opposition parties for campaigning ahead of the contest's official starting date.